Overcome the Quarantine Slump in Your Writing with a Powerful New Story

 For example, I hated how much time I spent on social media over the last year.
 So I decided to take a year off social media scrolling.
 I wrote a story about my life that said I spent a year in a near-fully digital world, and I wanted to spend a re-calibrating year in a near-fully analog one.

-Tedeschi suggests asking, “How has caused you to recalibrate your priorities?
+Tedeschi suggests asking, “How has [the trauma] caused you to recalibrate your priorities?
 What new paths or opportunities have emerged from it?”

 2. Educate yourself on what you’ve been through.